Wellbeing for All

 Lead staff member:

 Mrs Yudolph (SENDCO and Inclusion Lead)

-We are proud to be supporting Children’s Mental Health Week 2021.
-From 1-7 February 2021 our school will be joining Schools Counselling Partnership in taking part in Children’s Mental Health Week, this year’s theme is Express Yourself.
+We are proud to be supporting Children’s Mental Health Week 2022.
+From 7-11 February 2022, our school will be joining Schools Counselling Partnership in taking part in Children’s Mental Health Week, this year’s theme is 'Growing Together'.